ataraxao/drex/README.md

 - **Guardrail threshold**: max single-stock exposure (if any)

 ### Step 2 — Select an implementation path (make it real)
-The agreement is **not operative** until the account is actually implemented with the required control split.
+The agreement is **not operative** until the account is actually implemented with the required control split and the Independent Administrator provides an **Implementation Confirmation**.

 Use the contract’s Appendix (“Implementation Paths”) to pick a feasible custody/control setup, such as:
 - LLC brokerage + administrator LPOA + transfer/recipient locks, or